SmoreBobBen/Sparse/README.md

 # Sparse.c
-Main program for this assignment.
+Main program for this program.

-I implemented the file reading in much the same way that I did for previous assignments.
-I copied my readInt function from pa2 with no change, but then also used it as a basis for a new function, readDouble, alongside a helper function, exponent.
+I used a readInt function I had created for a previous project, but then also used this function as a basis for a new function, readDouble, alongside a helper function, exponent.
 Double does the same thing as readInt, but with some differences: it can detect a `.` character, initating a new kind of number read which, rather than multiplying the currently read number by 10 and adding the single-digit read result, will multiply the read result by 10^n before adding it to the already read number, where n is the number of places past the decimal point that the function is reading.
 My exponent function is a helper for this because it simply computes a number to the power of n, in this case 10^n.

 Once I had gotten readDouble to work properly I had a few more issues.
 I had to add functionality for negative values to readDouble, and then had to account for various formatting edge-cases in the input files, such as having more entries per matrix than the pre-stated number of nonzero entries.
 Then, there were some simple bugs in my diff and sum functions to fix, and i was done.